 Why is my ISP throttling my internet?

 Your ISP may throttle your internet to try to minimize congestion by managing traffic on its network.
 Throttling can also happen if you’ve reached your data cap (usage limit) within a given period.
 Only when throttling is used against you should you do something about it.
+In the meantime, you can also try boosting your Wi-Fi signal to see if that speeds things up.

 The most common reasons your ISP throttles your internet connection and limits your data transmission speeds include: